Image Credit: india.com

 Speaking of digital reformation that political parties are bringing, how can we not talk about former US President Barack Obama who too had excelled as campaigner-in-chief.
 When looked into insights, we can find a lot of similarities between their campaigns.
 Though their ideologies were polls apart, they successfully instilled the hope for a better country within their respective citizens.

-After going to such extreme levels and using promotional alternatives which were never used by any other political party, BJP was sure to sweep all the votes in their bag.
+After going to such extreme levels and using promotional alternatives that were never used by any other political party, BJP was sure to sweep all the votes in their bag.
 If this is not a success story about how going digital can create a brand identity, then we don’t know what else is.

 And now since the saffron wave has swept the majority of votes again, another 5 years of Chowkidar’s watch begins.